From Dabbling To Something

-A few months ago I was in conversation with an influential designer and author based in Los Angeles.
+A while ago I was in conversation with an influential designer and author based in Los Angeles.
 We were talking about meditation and she observed that almost everyone she knew dabbled in meditation, yet how to move from dabbling to something…something more, serious, sustained…was a real challenge.

 As a teacher of meditation, I know this to be a universal challenge.
 Much is known and written about the benefits of meditation, and the reasons to practice are compelling, so it’s easy to understand why so many “dabble”.
 Yet relatively few people meditate and even fewer have a daily practice.